What the FCA Consultation Means for Refund Timelines: A Clear Guide for Drivers Waiting on Car Finance Claims

 Right now, the answer depends entirely on the FCA consultation taking place from October until 12 December 2025 [1].
 This consultation is not a simple review.
 It is the process that will decide exactly how lenders must handle historic FCA car finance claims, how redress should be calculated, and which customers will qualify for compensation.

-Until these rules are set, lenders are legally prevented from issuing final decisions for any car finance claim linked to commission, non-disclosure, or fairness concerns.
+Until these rules are set, lenders are legally prevented from issuing final decisions for any car finance compensation claim linked to commission, non-disclosure, or fairness concerns.
 That means the refund timeline sits firmly in the hands of the FCA until early 2026.

 This guide explains what the consultation means for your claim, why the wait is happening, why being early in the queue still matters, and what you can do now while the FCA finalises the rules.